Skip to main content

 Research Interests

-My research focuses on indigenous communities in colonial Chiloé.
-I am interested in understanding the dynamics of colonial corporate community formation and reproduction beyond discrete ethnic lines in this borderland region.
+My research explores Chiloé’s colonial Indigenous communities, and my dissertation studies Indigenous participation and self-representation in judicial proceedings throughout the eighteenth century as a way of interrogating processes of social identity formation and examining notions about justice, injury, punishment, transgression, and reparation.
+I am interested in analyzing the dynamics of colonial corporate community formation and reproduction beyond discrete ethnic lines in this borderland region.
 Thus, I am interested in processes of ethnogenesis and community formation that were structured along tributary, geographic, occupational, and foral/customary lines.